The Myth of Recuva for Mac (Was It Ever Developed?)

 - Can take a long time to recover large files

 We found the EaseUS solution to be slower than some other Recuva for Mac alternatives like Disk Drill, but it did recover all of our lost files during testing.
 EaseUS has a long track record of providing reliable data recovery software for Windows and Mac users.
-You won’t be disappointed with the recovery results obtained with this software tool.
+You won’t be disappointed with the recovery results with this tool.

 5. Stellar Data Recovery for Mac (Decent alternative for basic recovery)